bsweets/CustomRobots/guidebook.md

 1. Click **Run Test** in the "Pick a browser" model window.

-# Run Server Script
+# Exercise 5: Run Server Script
 ## Goal
 The goal of this section is to make sure when an item is shipped an e-mail was sent with right content in it.
-We will use Run Server Side script test step to test that
+We will use Run Server Side script test step to test that e-mail was sent once order was shipped.

+1. Create a new **Test** record.
+Name it "Check e-mail Notification".
+Right-click the header and **Save** the record
 1. Click **Add Test Step**  Under the **Server** category choose **Impersonate** from the list of options.
 Choose "Abel Tuter" and click **Submit**
 1. Click **Add Test Step**.
 Under the **Server** category choose **Record Insert** step click **Next**
 1. Fill in the step as below screen and click **Update** or **Submit**